Updated July 2023

 You can even make your wholesale store password-protected to control who sees your wholesale prices and offers.

 Firstly, you have your Source Store.
 This is the store you want to duplicate.
 Then you need to open a new Shopify account, which will be your Destination Store, and where the data will be copied to.
 You can have multiple Destination Stores.

-Before you can perform the store copy, you must be subscribed to Rewind Copy and have it installed in both stores.
+Before you can perform the store copy, you must be subscribed to Rewind Staging and have it installed in both stores.

 Next, you need to create an Association between your Source and Destination stores.

-From the Rewind Copy app in your Source Store, open the drop-down menu “New Replay task” and select “Copy your shop”.
+From the Rewind Staging app in your Source Store, open the drop-down menu “New Replay task” and select “Copy your shop.”

 Notice that the drop-down menu gives you options to copy only selected items, such as specific products or collections, instead of the entire shop.
 So much flexibility!

-Finally, select which store(s) you would like to copy your items to.
+Finally, select which store(s) you want to copy your items to.
 This is where you can select more than 1 Destination Store.

 For more detailed instructions, visit our help center article on how to copy your Shopify store.

-Rewind Copy offers the option to automatically and continuously copy over some – but not all – product attributes from your Source Store to your Destination Store.
+Rewind Staging offers the option to automatically and continuously copy over some – but not all – product attributes from your Source Store to your Destination Store.